What are your goals as a breeder?

 I hear bulldogs love to chew.
 What type of toys are “bulldog” safe?

 Bulldogs can turn anything into a chew toy including their crate pad or water bowl.
 We recommend using what we consider bulldog proof products.
 We suggest toys that border indestructible, but like anything, will eventually need to be replaced.
 A few suggestions would be toys made by Zogoflex which are Made in America and so durable they guarantee their toys.
 Nylabone is another product we recommend and have used since we began breeding bulldogs in 2005.
 Kong products were more our beloved Chow Chow’s choice of toy that the bulldogs grew to like as well.
 Deer antlers are becoming increasingly popular as a durable chew toy for bulldogs which are now being sold by a variety of pet stores like Pet Supplies Plus and PetSmart.
 However, if you are blessed with friends, as we have been, who hunt then you won’t have to worry about buying them.
 On the flipside, we do NOT recommend rawhide, any type of rope toys, or stuffed animals with squeakers.
 These can be choking hazards for a bulldog, adults and puppies.

 I have noticed my bulldog’s ears are extra yucky ESPECIALLY during the summer months.
 What can I do about this?

-You should always check with your vet first to make sure it’s nothing serious but during the summer months bulldog ears tend to become more itchy, smelly, and dirty.
+You should always check with your vet first to make sure it’s nothing serious but during the summer months bulldog ears tend to become more itchy, smelly, and dirty with red yeast.
 We recommend using EcoEars to keep your bulldogs ears clean.

 What flea and tick treatment is best for my bulldog?